Governance, Organizations, and SecurityCISAC Platform

 Understanding and addressing these issues is a major priority for CISAC.
 Former CISAC Co-Director Scott Sagan has done extensive work on the development and enforcement of transnational strategies to bolster the nuclear non-proliferation regime.
 Elizabeth Sherwood-Randall has published on the importance of allies and alliances to U.S. security.
 James Fearon and Jeremy Weinstein have written about the relationship between development aid and social cohesion after civil war.
 Stephen Stedman has authored numerous publications on the role of international organizations in global security, including the U.N.
 High-Level Panel on Threats, Challenges and Change’s report A More Secure World: Our Shared Responsibility.

-Other researchers, including Co-Director Mariano-Florentino Cuéllar, are pursuing projects that explore the role of the executive branch in the United States and the relationship between national security and the organization of federal agencies such as the Departments of Homeland Security and Health and Human Services.
+Other researchers, including FSI Director Mariano-Florentino Cuéllar, are pursuing projects that explore the role of the executive branch in the United States and the relationship between national security and the organization of federal agencies such as the Departments of Homeland Security and Health and Human Services.

 Jan 22, 2014